 - Choose a literature circle role

 - Read text and share completed roles with group

-- Variety of picture books, short texts, or student access to library (see booklist for suggestions)
+- Variety of picture books, short texts, or student access to library (if you want to choose the books, see the Resources for Using Literature Circles in Your Classroom book list for suggestions)

-- Role sheets for each group (see below)
+- Role sheets for each group (see Set Up and Prepare)

 - Rubric outlining expectations for literature circles' work and behavior

 - Prepare a handout featuring the following roles and descriptions: